w3f/polguard/packages/chain/README.md

 - **State Monitoring**: Tracks on-chain state changes
 - **Multi-Monitor Architecture**: Supports specialized monitors for different blockchain aspects
 - **Configuration Refresh**: Periodically updates monitoring configuration
-- **Incident Generation**: Creates and resolves incidents based on detected conditions
+- **Incident Generation**: Creates and resolves incidents by sending calls to the API service.
+Supports two types of incidents:
+  - **One-time incidents**: Generated from events and calls when specific conditions are detected
+  - **Firing/Resolved incidents**: Generated from state handlers that continuously monitor conditions and can transition between firing and resolved states

 ### Monitors